 And here are other statistics on cancer:

-- 1 in 4-5 Singaporeans are expected to get cancer in their lifetime
+- One in four to five Singaporeans are expected to get cancer by age 75

-- Almost 1 in every 3 deaths is due to cancer
+- Almost one in every three deaths are due to cancer

-That being said, the costs of treating cancer is the next biggest worry.
+That being said, the costs of treating cancer are the next biggest worry.
 Because cancer requires a longer period of treatment, it can hit patients’ savings hard.

 A late-stage cancer treatment can cost $100,000 to $200,000 yearly.